Claude Platform Docs

 Handling tool use workflows

-Simpler with tool runner: The example below shows manual tool handling.
+Simpler with tool runner: The following example shows manual tool handling.
 For most use cases, the tool runner automatically handles tool execution with much less code.

 def complete_tool_workflow(client, user_query, tools):